Automattic/jetpack/projects/plugins/jetpack/extensions/plugins/publicize/hooks/use-social-media-actions/Readme.md

-# useSocialMediaConnections hook
+# useSocialMediaActions hook

-React hook to deal with the social media connections actions.
+React hook to deal with the social media.
 This hook should be used together with the [useSelectSocialMedia](../use-select-social-media) selector hook.

 ## API